 151 Bay Street, Westerly, RI 02891

-Whether it’s a lovely summer’s day spent lounging on this beach with friends or a cold brisk walk on a winter’s evening, just make sure you stick around for sunset as you’ll struggle to find anywhere better in the Ocean State than here.
+Whether it’s a lovely summer’s day spent lounging on this beach with friends or a cold brisk walk on a winter’s evening, just make sure you stick around for a coastal Rhode Island sunset as you’ll struggle to find anywhere better in the Ocean State than here.
 We live super close so it’s our go to beach through the week when we fancy a post work walk!

 Stroll along the Cliff Walk